Say hi to Hello Joyous!

-Ginger is a wonderful anti-inflammatory food for both prevention of bloating and to take when you are actually bloated.
+Ginger is a wonderful anti-inflammatory food for both the prevention of bloating and to take when you are actually bloated.
 Take a chunk of raw ginger and steep it in hot water for at least 5 minutes.
 Add some freshly squeezed lemon and drink up.
 This is my favourite anti-bloat tea.
-I talk about this in my book!
+I talk about this in my first cookbook, Joyous Health.

 5. Eat when hungry, not by the clock.